Satan in the Bible is an adversary

 OF GOD HATH TOUCHED ME".
 In ch.42v11 he was "comforted over all

 the evil THAT THE LORD HAD BROUGHT UPON HIM".
-This is consis-
+The adversary

 Great (v1-4).
-The Persian idea of an evil force which brought evil later be-
+The Persian idea of an opposing force which brought evil later

-came the 'Pagan-Christian fallen angel devil'- link to 'departure'.
+became the 'Pagan-Christian fallen-angel devil'-link to 'departure'.
 But God is

 omnipotent over His creation.
 How could there be a force of evil against Him?